The Islamic heritage of Italy

 Rome is remembered as a thriving centre of the Roman Empire and an Italian capital with a remarkable legacy.
 And yet, during the Middle Ages, Rome experienced periods of painful instability, the centuries after its fall being riddled with onslaughts from newer rival powers.
 The Visigoths, the Vandals and the Huns attacked Rome, bringing the end of what was once the centre of the world.

 As the Roman Empire fell into oblivion, the empires of the East gained prominence.
-The Rashidun leaders (the first four caliphs of the Islamic Empire after the death of the envoy) conquered the Levant and Egypt, formerly valuable possessions of the Roman Empire, in the 7th and 8th centuries.
+The Rashidun leaders (the first four caliphs of the Islamic Empire after the death of Prophet Muhammad, SAW) conquered the Levant and Egypt, formerly valuable possessions of the Roman Empire, in the 7th and 8th centuries.
 In 846, the North African dynasty, the Aghlabids, led by the overarching Islamic Abbasid Caliphate, invaded the heart of Italy.
 The Aghlabids succeeded in conquering Sicily and were spurred on by hubris.
-The Muslim troops landed in the port city of Ostia, destroyed the port and then followed the Ostiense route, which runs parallel to the Tiber and entered the city of Rome.
-The events were recorded in Christian accounts for brutal looting and attacks on the outskirts of the city of Rome with concentrated looting of ancient St. Paul's-Outside-the-Walls, where St. Peter's Basilica now stands in the Vatican.
+The Muslim troops landed in the port city of Ostia, destroyed the port and then followed the Via Ostiense, an important road in ancient Rome that ran parallel to the Tiber and entered the city of Rome.
+The events were recorded in Christian accounts for brutal looting and attacks on the outskirts of the city of Rome with concentrated looting of ancient St. Paul's-Outside-the-Walls Basilica, where St. Peter's Basilica now stands in the Vatican.
 The newer 3rd-century Aurelian Walls are said to have protected the city from further Saracen attacks.

 Discover all our halal-friendly properties in Rome.